 - Not Offered

-- Deactivate (coded as "Inactive in PeopleSoft—course will not be listed in catalog or on unit website)
+- Deactivate (coded as "Inactive in PeopleSoft—course will not be listed in catalog or on unit site)

 - We will request scheduling information (Fall, Spring, Fall/Spring) in February.